-For any of you guys who are dealing with fear, disappointment or anything that just feels like it’s too hard, it’s too much of a challenge, what’s the next thing you got to do?
-What’s just that next thing you got to do to get those fireworks to go off in your brain?
-To get those little microscopic tears that happen in your muscles, that discomfort, pushing out of your comfort zone so that it will build back stronger and ready.
-But then you got to do more pull ups to get that to happen again, right?
+For any of you who are dealing with fear, disappointment, or anything that just feels like it’s too hard, or it’s too much of a challenge, what’s the next thing you have to do?
+What’s the next thing you have to do to get those fireworks to go off in your brain?
+To get those little microscopic tears that happen in your muscles, that discomfort, pushing you out of your comfort zone so that it will build back stronger and ready?
+But then you have to do more pull ups to get that to happen again, right?
 We don’t give up.
 That’s why it’s important to know where you’re headed and it’s important to have goals.

-There’s an exercise that I did with one of my clients today, that kind of illustrates one of the ways to do this.
-Basically, we drew a map to her success.
-She’s like nine, one of my littles.
-She’s really visual so those of you guys who are visual can do it this way.
+There’s an exercise that I did with one of my clients today that illustrates one of the ways to do this.
+Basically we drew a map to her success.
+She’s nine, one of my littles.
+She’s very visual, so those of you who are visual can do it this way.
 You write your starting point, point A, where you are now.
 Point B is your finish line.

-Then we wrote down some roadblocks.
-We had her write down three different roadblocks.
-For her, it was negative thinking.
-There’s a couple, it was, “People watching me.
-Me being embarrassed,” and fear of falling.
+Next we wrote down some roadblocks.
+We had her write down three different roadblocks, which for her was all negative thinking: people watching her, being embarrassed, and fear of falling.

 What’s the Solution to Your Obstacle?

-We wrote down those three obstacles.
-For each one, we came up with a bunch of creative solutions.
+We wrote down those three obstacles, and for each one, we came up with a bunch of creative solutions.
 First thing we did was we drew a line through all the obstacles to the end.
-Then she wrote all of the different things that she could do to get around these obstacles and then she drew a new path through the way around the obstacles.
-No, it wasn’t a straight line.
-It was like shoots and ladders.
+Then she wrote all of the different things she could do to get around those obstacles, and then she drew a new path through the way around the obstacles.
+It wasn’t a straight line, it was like shoots and ladders.

-You make some progress and then you end up back down but if you keep taking turns, if you keep spinning that wheel, you’re going to get some ladders.
-You’re going to get some shoots but eventually you will reach the finish line and she was able to see that and go, “Okay, even if it gets really hard, even if I hurt myself, even if all of these things that I’m worried about happen, I’m just going to keep spinning that wheel and keep taking turns and I’m eventually going to get where I want to be.”
+You make some progress and then you end up back down, but if you keep taking turns, if you keep spinning that wheel, you’re going to get some ladders.
+You’re going to get some shoots, too, but eventually you will reach the finish line.
+She was able to see that and go, “Okay, even if it gets really hard, even if I hurt myself, even if all of these things that I’m worried about happen, I’m just going to keep spinning that wheel and keep taking turns and I’m eventually going to get where I want to be.”

-That’s how I want you guys to look at it, kind of like shoots and ladders of your life.
-So one really simple way to add this into your vocabulary is take out the word talent and add the word yet.
+That’s how I want you to look at it – the shoots and ladders of your life.
+One really simple way to add this into your vocabulary is to take out the word talent and add the word yet.
 If it’s, “I can’t do it,” it’s, “I can’t do it yet.”
 Just add the yet.
 “I’m not there yet.
-I need to just keep putting effort into it.
+I need to keep putting effort into it.
 Just show up tomorrow.
 I’m not there yet but I’m walking in that direction.”

-If you can see just one hard thing as an opportunity for growth, you are succeeding, you are developing your growth mindset so that’s my challenge for you guys this week.
-If you have questions, you can always send them to email@example.com.
+If you can see just one hard thing as an opportunity for growth, you are succeeding.
+You are developing your growth mindset.
+So that’s my challenge for you this week.
+I f you have questions, you can always send them to firstname.lastname@example.org.
 I will see you again next week, Tuesday, 4:30 Pacific on the Complete Performance Coaching Facebook page.
 I’m live or you can find me on the Perform Happy podcast.
 See you soon.